-By the beginning of the 19th century there were a number of people in New Brunswick interested in the abolition of slavery and in February 1800 Jones became involved in an attempt to test its legality in the province.
-When a woman named Nancy* (Ann), whom Jones had enslaved, claimed her freedom, a writ of habeas corpus was issued and the case was presented to the full bench of the Supreme Court.
-The best legal counsel in the province was employed by both sides.
+By the beginning of the 19th century there were several people in New Brunswick interested in the abolition of slavery, and in February 1800 Jones became involved in an attempt to test its legality in the colony.
+When the woman named Nancy claimed her freedom, a writ of habeas corpus was issued and the case was presented to the full bench of the Supreme Court.
+The best legal counsel in New Brunswick was employed by both sides.
 Nancy was defended by Ward Chipman*, who was later chief justice, and Samuel Denny Street*.
-Chipman and Street were not paid for their services, but defended the slave as “volunteer[s] for the rights of human nature.”
+Chipman and Street were not paid for their services, but they acted for Nancy as “volunteer[s] for the rights of human nature.”
 Jones was represented by Jonathan Bliss*, John Murray Bliss*, Thomas Wetmore*, Charles Jeffery Peters*, and William Botsford*.
 The judges who heard the case were Chief Justice George Duncan Ludlow, Joshua Upham, Isaac Allan, and John Saunders*.
-The first three were slave owners; Judge Saunders was the only opponent of slavery on the bench.
-To strengthen his case Chipman searched out every trial and legal decision on slavery in the British empire available to him, and his opponents undoubtedly did the same.
-On the conclusion of the trial Ludlow and Upham declared that slavery was legal in New Brunswick, while Allan changed his views and joined Saunders in declaring it illegal.
-Since the bench was equally divided, no judgement was recorded and the slave was returned to her master; however, as a result of his decision Judge Allan released his slaves and a number of slave owners followed his example.
-Though the writ of habeas corpus was issued to Jones, some writers have concluded that Stair Agnew* was Nancy’s real master.
-The confusion appears to have arisen from the fact that a female slave of Agnew’s also claimed her freedom about the time of the trial.
+The first three were slave owners; Judge Saunders was the only opponent of slavery on the bench, though he had participated in the slave trade in Virginia before settling in New Brunswick.
+To strengthen his case, Chipman searched out every trial and legal decision on slavery in the British empire available to him, and his opponents undoubtedly did the same.
+At the conclusion of the trial Ludlow and Upham declared that slavery was legal in New Brunswick, while Allan changed his views and joined Saunders in declaring it illegal.
+Since the bench was equally divided, no judgement was recorded and, despite British custom at the time, Nancy remained enslaved to Jones; however, as a result of his decision Judge Allan released the people he had enslaved, and several others followed his example.
+Though the writ of habeas corpus was issued to Jones, some writers have concluded that his friend, Stair Agnew*, a member of the House of Assembly, was really Nancy’s owner.
+The confusion appears to have arisen from the fact that a woman enslaved by Agnew also claimed her freedom about the time of the trial [see Statia].
+Nothing is known of Nancy’s fate after the court case.
+Lidge ran away again in 1816.

 PAC, MG 23, D1, ser.11, S. S. Blowers to Chipman, 7 Jan.
 1800, [April 1800].
 PANB, RG 2, RS6, 1: 38; RS8, Appointments and commissions, 2/1: 26; Magistrates, 1802: Petition to have Caleb Jones removed as magistrate; RG 10, RS108, Petition of Caleb Jones, 1802.
 UNBL, MG H2, 4: 104, 106 (transcript at N.B.
 Museum).
 American arch.
 (Clarke and Force), 5th ser., 1: 1344, 1356.
 I. A. Jack, “The loyalists and slavery in New Brunswick,” RSC Trans., 2nd ser., 4 (1898), sect.ii: 137–85.
 New Brunswick Royal Gazette (Fredericton), 18 Feb.
 1800, 14 Jan.
 1817.
 Sabine, Biog. sketches of loyalists.
 I. C. Greaves, The negro in Canada (Montreal, [1930]), 19.
 J. W. Lawrence, The judges of New Brunswick and their times, ed.
 A. A. Stockton [and W. O. Raymond] ([Saint John, N.B., 1907]), 70–76.
 L. M. B. Maxwell, An outline of the history of central New Brunswick to the time of confederation (Sackville, N.B., 1937).
 W. A. Spray, The blacks in New Brunswick ([Fredericton], 1972), 21–25.
 T. W. Smith, “The slave in Canada,” N.S.
 Hist.
 Soc., Coll., 10 (1899): 103–4.